Aptomi/k8s-app-engine/docs/language.md

         url: "mysql-{{ .Discovery.instance }}:3306"
 ```

-For Helm plugin, you are required to the following parameters under "params" section in `code`, while the rest of the parameters will be passed "as is" to the instantiated Helm chart:
+For Helm plugin, you need to provide the following parameters under "params" section in `code`, while the rest of the parameters will be passed "as is" to the instantiated Helm chart:
 * `chartRepo` - URL of repository with Helm charts
 * `chartName` - name of the Helm chart
-* `chartVersion` - version of the Helm chart
+* `chartVersion` - *(optional)* version of the Helm chart. if not specified, the latest version will be used
 * `cluster` - name of the cluster to which the code will be deployed

 Every parameter under "params" section can be a fixed value or an expression which can refer to various labels.